High Five Interchange: Description

-The interchange, with its decorative etchings on precast concrete elements, along with the visually appealing coloration specified by the Texas Department of Transportation (TxDOT), can be regarded as an enormous work of public art.
-The High Five also incorporates a hiking and bike trail, named the Cottonwood Trail, which runs under all levels of the interchange.
-The section of the trail passing beneath the interchange was constructed as part of the High Five project by TxDOT.
+The interchange is decorated with etchings on precast concrete elements, along with coloration specified by the Texas Department of Transportation (TxDOT).
+The High Five Interchange also incorporates a hiking and bike trail, named the Cottonwood Trail, which runs under all levels of the interchange.
+The section of the trail passing beneath the interchange was constructed as part of the High Five Interchange project by TxDOT.

 History

 The High Five Interchange project was planned as a replacement for the existing antiquated interchange, which accommodated 500,000 vehicles daily and was located in one of the most intensely developed commercial zones in Dallas.
 It was a collaborative project between the TxDOT, affected motorists and property owners, and the primary contractor, Zachry Construction.
 An essential consideration was to complete the project with as little disruption to the traffic flow as possible.

 Reasons for upgrading the interchange, in addition to the need to increase traffic flow and reduce congestion, were to improve air quality, safety, and local access.